MihRazvan/Autark/README.md

 - removed the vulnerable Safe starter kit dependency and moved runtime Safe handling to `protocol-kit` + `api-kit`
 - fixed the published CLI entrypoint so the globally installed `autark` binary works correctly

-### Demo and documentation updates

-- updated the example site for the PL Genesis demo flow
-- restored active docs for user flow, git hooks, and technical architecture on the main branch
-- removed old hackathon submission references from the main project entry points

 Autark is now published at version `0.1.2`.

 ---